 After producing the first token, the model generates subsequent tokens one at a time, autoregressively.
 Each new token requires a forward pass through the entire model, but only processes that single new token (reusing cached K/V from all previous tokens).
 The new token is appended to the running sequence, added to the KV cache, and fed back into the model to predict the next token.
 The trace below shows how the response grows:

 4...For a single decode stream, this phase is usually memory-bandwidth bound, not compute-bound.
-The bottleneck is reading the model weights and KV cache from GPU HBM (High Bandwidth Memory) for each token.
+The bottleneck is reading the model weights and KV cache from GPU high-bandwidth memory (HBM) for each token.
 The matrix multiplications are thin relative to the amount of data that must be moved, so the GPU's arithmetic units often spend more time waiting for bytes than doing math.
 As the response grows, the attention kernel also has to read a larger cached prefix, so per-token latency tends to rise with sequence length even when the model weights stay fixed.

-The following small timeline separates first-token latency from decode cadence.
-It is intentionally a measurement exercise, not a model benchmark.
+This small timeline separates first-token latency from decode cadence.
+It's intentionally a measurement exercise, not a model benchmark.

 1arrival_ms = 0